daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

     The local servers are started by the display manager, which then connects to them to present the user the login screen.
-    * **Desktop Environment** - A desktop environment such as LXDE, XFCE, KDE or GNOME are a suite of applications and configuration files designed to integrate the X Window System compoents to provide a consistent experience.
+    * **Desktop Environment** - A desktop environment such as LXDE, XFCE, KDE or GNOME are a suite of applications and configuration files designed to integrate the X Window System components to provide a consistent experience.

 As stated earlier, my objective is to use the TCL laptop as a